gpeterson406/Greenwood_Book/_book/07-simpleLinearRegressionInference.md

-2. Try to transform the response, explanatory, or both variables and see if you can force the data set to meet our SLR assumptions after transformation (the focus of this and the next section), or
+2. Try to transform the response, explanatory, or both variables and see if you can force the data set to meet our SLR assumptions after transformation (the focus of this and the next section), or \index{transformation} \index{assumptions}

 3. Consider more advanced statistical models that can account for these issues (the focus of subsequent statistics courses).

 \indent <strong><em>Transformations</em></strong> involve applying a function to one or both variables.
+\index{transformation}
 After applying this transformation, one hopes to have alleviated whatever issues encouraged its consideration. ***Linear transformation functions***, of the form $z_{\text{new}}=a*x+b$, will never help us to fix assumptions in regression situations; linear transformations change the scaling